cabloy/zova/zova-docs/guide/essentials/ioc/inject.md

 ## Injection scope

-The injection scope of `anonymous bean` is `ctx`, and the injection scope of `named bean` can be specified when defining it.
-Different scenes have different injection scopes.
+The default injection scope of `anonymous bean` is `ctx`, and the default injection scope of `named bean` can be specified when defining it.
+Different scenes have different default injection scopes.
 In addition, when injecting, you can also override the default injection scope through the `containerScope` option in @Use

 Zova provides the following injection scopes: `app/ctx/new/host/skipSelf`